-However you should always check with your healthcare professional when having a vaccination and make them aware that you are on brodalumab.
+However, you should always check with your healthcare professional when having a vaccination and make them aware that you are on guselkumab.

-For more detailed information see the British Association of Dermatologists patient information leaflet on Immunisations).
+For more detailed information see the British Association of Dermatologists patient information leaflet on immunisations).

-Does brodalumab affect pregnancy?
+Does guselkumab affect pregnancy?

-We do not know the effect of brodalumab on conception (getting pregnant), on the developing baby or in breastfed babies, and so pregnancy and breastfeeding should be avoided during brodalumab treatment.
-The effect of brodalumab continues for some time after stopping treatment, so it is important that this is taken into account.
+We do not know the effect of guselkumab on conception (getting pregnant), on the developing baby or in breastfed babies, and so pregnancy and breastfeeding should be avoided during guselkumab treatment.
+The effect of guselkumab continues for some time after stopping treatment, so it is important that this is taken into account.
 If you are pregnant or are planning to become pregnant please discuss with your dermatologist as they will be able to advise on your individual circumstances.

-Can I travel abroad while taking brodalumab?
+Can I travel abroad while taking guselkumab?